How to Install Microsoft Edge on Debian 12/11/10

 If you need to uninstall Microsoft Edge from your system, follow these steps:

-Depending on the version of Microsoft Edge you have installed, use one of the following commands to remove the browser:
+Depending on the version of Microsoft Edge you have installed, use one of the following commands to remove the browser build you installed:

 sudo apt remove microsoft-edge-stable